the-invisible-man/startracker-c-math/README.md

 Our database needs to be prepared beforehand, this requires calculating all properties of our dataset.
 The main function demonstrates the mathematical function for using all three strategies.

 The stars that we choose to calculate are exclusive to their magnitude.
-The native appraoch to this problem would be to assume that any object in the sky is a star.
+The naive appraoch to this problem would be to assume that any object in the sky is a star.
 This is not the case as you can have space dust touching the lens.
 For this we pick stars with a magnitude of at least 3.0.
 The magnitude of a star is its brightness, the lower the magnitude is the brighter the star is.
 For instance -5.0 would be brighter than 3.0.
 The brighter the star, the better chance of a match that we'll find in our dataset.

 ## Star Extractor